adkendall/DHPDocs/docs/Business Service/healthandcareinformation.rst

 Retrieving the correct records
 ------------------------------

-The snapshot of the ECS record comes in form of a mostly self-contained Composition resource, which refers out to separate resources for Patient, Custodian and Author.
+The snapshot of the record comes in form of a Composition resource.
+The Composition refers out to a separate resource for the Patient that the summary applies to.
+The record comes as a list of sections which are like slots holding different parts of the record as *contained* resources.

+The correct summary can be retrieved by searching with the relevant platform profile and relevant patient subject reference.
+Note that it is possible that a given person does not have a record on the platform.

+In the current version of the service, there are section slots for:

+1. a MedicationStatement resource based on medications recorded in the ECS

+2. an AllergyIntolerance resource based on allergies recorded in the ECS

 The meta data on the Composition resource provides the information on when the record was last updated.

-The relevant (for this ECS service) composition will be identified by looking at the fields for type, custodian and author.
-This will show a 'Medical Record' from National Service Scotland from a device that is the ECS system or its proxy integration engine.

-The composition will also have a unique business identifier in a coding scheme that includes the 'ECS' keyword in a defined position.

-The above can be used to determine if a service user has an ECS record on the platform and then retrieve it.

 ..
 [1]
    https://www.hl7.org/fhir/DSTU2/index.html